gantry/docs/pages/01.gantry5/03.configure/05.menu-editor/docs.md

 When you have done this, simply select it in this dropdown and its contents will load, ready for you to work with.

+>>> If you would like to **change which menu loads** in a **Menu Particle** on the frontend, you will need to set this in the menu **Particle's settings**.
+Switching between menus here only enables you to access the menu's settings, and does not assign the menu to any particular Particle.

 ## Menu Settings

 ![Menu Settings](menu_settings.png) {.border .shadow}